eduMFA/eduMFA/doc/machines/index.rst

 To facilitate this, the SSH server fetches the managed SSH keys from the eduMFA server on demand.
 The SSH server uses the ``AuthorizedKeysCommand`` in the ``sshd_config`` to do this.

-There is an Python script `eduMFA-authorizedkey` in the eduMFAadm repository.
+There is an Python script `edumfa-authorizedkey` in the eduMFAadm repository.
 Note, that this script currently does not support the ``service_id``.
-The `tools/` directory of the eduMFA Server ships a shell script `eduMFA-authorizedkeys` that supports the ``service_id``.
+The `tools/` directory of the eduMFA Server ships a shell script `edumfa-authorizedkeys` that supports the ``service_id``.

 In the ``sshd_config`` file you need to configure the ``AuthorizedKeysCommand`` accordingly.
 Set it to e.g.::

-   eduMFA-authorizedkeys
+   edumfa-authorizedkeys

 This will fetch the SSH public keys for the requesting machine and the given user.